cooperbrislain/interactive-resume/index.md

 ## CORE VALUES

+* Tools work for people, not the other way around.
+* The best thing to say when you don't know is that you don't know.
 * The end user's privacy and security is paramount.
-* Monetization shouldn't compromise utility.
-* The best thing to say when you don't know is that you don't know.